Grow Creator Field Notes

 The practical move isn't to copy any single channel — it's to figure out which archetype your channel already fits and double down.
 Most tech creators are accidentally splitting their identity across 2-3 archetypes (the explainer, the news-reactor, the tutorial-maker) and the algorithm can't decide who to recommend you to.

 GrowCreator's Channel DNA scan reads the last 30+ uploads and identifies which archetype your channel actually performs as — not which one you think you are.
-From there, the diagnostic tools (Channel X-Ray, Reel IQ, Idea Engine) unlock with prompts and patterns tuned to that specific archetype.
+From there, the diagnostic tools (Channel X-Ray, Reel IQ, Viral Radar) unlock with prompts and patterns tuned to that specific archetype.
 There's a free tier with 20 credits — no card needed — which is enough to run the DNA scan and one full channel audit.

 The tech and AI tools niche is harder than it was.
 It's not impossible.
 It just punishes generic, and rewards specific.